Bleem!: Beta leak

 A beta build of Bleemcast! was eventually leaked.
 Even though it was buggy and incomplete, it would run some PlayStation games, though not all the games it ran would be playable.
 Using this beta, hackers were able to create "Bleemed games" – discs of a PlayStation title with the Bleemcast! emulator built in.
 ISO images of many of these discs were known to circulate on file-sharing networks.

 After the leak, Rod Maher, one of the developers of Bleemcast!, made a public statement regarding the beta, providing some insight into the development process.
 He revealed that the leaked beta predated the beta that had been shown at E3 and that the leaked beta was 30% complete.
 The commercial Bleemcast! release was notable as the only release on the Dreamcast that had not been pirated, as it had a complex copy-protection scheme.
 All three Bleempaks were finally cracked and made available online in December 2009, eight years after their introduction.

+Legacy

+The case of Bleem! software has been analyzed by legal scholars in the context of the industry's treatment of third-party emulation of video games.
+The lawsuits shed light on the scope of fair use in United States copyright law and the extent to which video game companies rely on anti-circumvention provisions of the Digital Millennium Copyright Act (17 U.S. Code § 1201(a) and (b)), as Sony had, to drive out competing products, regardless of whether copyright had actually been infringed.